fxnnxc/fxnnxc.github.io/_posts/2022-04-22-2D-image-visualization.md

 <h1 style="font-family:Cursive">  4.
 Input Attribution 🎯 </h1>

-In many machine learning experiments, there measure the input gradient to measure the importance of the pixels in prediction tasks.
+In many machine learning experiments, people measure the input gradient to measure the importance of the pixels in prediction tasks.
 They use a *real world images* such as dog, cat, and horse.
 However, the input attribution is *relative value*, meaning, the value range must be defined properly to visual effects.

 For prediction Model $F : \text{Images} \rightarrow \mathbb{R}$, the input gradient of pixel $p$ in channel $c$ is calculated by